 Halloween Photography Tips And Composition Guides

-In previous post, I shared some Halloween photography tips, mostly about Exposure modes.
+In the previous post, I shared some Halloween photography tips, mostly about Exposure modes.
 This article is all about composition.
-All photography composition rules are flexible, which means you can break them according to your style in photography and personal taste.
-In Halloween your composition should emphasize the theme.
+All photography composition rules are flexible, which means you can break them according to your photography style and personal taste.
+On Halloween, your composition should emphasize the theme.
 So these Halloween Photography Tips give you some clear guidelines that you can modify them to your style.

 Halloween Photography Tips in Composition

 Now that you are getting ready for another fun Halloween night, let’s take a moment to explore these simple solutions for taking better pictures.